Earn 3 college credits

 “What will I learn in the CME Program?”

-Field Trips & Research Activities
+Field Trips & Research Activities may include

-- Cruise the Saco River Estuary on a research vessel.
+- Cruise the Saco River Estuary on a research vessel

-- Participate in a plankton tow.
+- Participate in a plankton tow

-- Complete biological surveys at the rocky intertidal.
+- Complete biological surveys at the rocky intertidal

-- Observe seals and birds native to Southern Maine.
+- Observe seals and birds native to Southern Maine

-- Collect and identify marine and freshwater specimens.
+- Collect and identify marine and freshwater specimens

-- Browse the Portland Waterfront and historic “Old Port.”
+- Browse the surrounding beaches and waterfronts

-Dorms and Dorm Life
+Dorms and UNE Life

+UNE's dorms are close to your classes and to our dining hall.
+This will be a good opportunity for you to experience dorm life and living with a roommate.
+Your room will include two desks and two beds.
+A dorm counselor/teaching assistant will be in residence with you.
 Much of your weekday evenings will be spent with homework and working on projects, but there will be plenty of opportunities to socialize and explore the area.
-You will have access to UNE's sports and recreational facilities, including our six-lane pool, weight room, basketball courts, sandy beach and kayak launch!
+You will have access to UNE's sports and recreational facilities, including our six-lane pool, basketball and volleyball courts, and sandy beach!
 Other leisure activities include movies, campfires and cookouts.

 Tuition and Related Fees

-Room and Board
+- Room and board